-This blanket is worked length-wise and you change colors mid row.
+This Modern Modified HDC throw is worked length-wise and you change colors mid row.
 However, the changing of the colors is no different than at the end of a row: make sure before you finish the stitch, you are pulling through with the new color.
 When you do change in the middle of the row, do not cut the yarn that you changed from, just leave it and you will pick it right back up on the return.

 Half of this blanket is two colors divided diagonally to form two triangles (the peach and rose.)
 This also uses the same technique of changing yarn colors, however, you are changing one stitch earlier to get the colors to work the diagonal.
 It’s so easy to keep track of too!
 Once you get going you’ll see!

 The stitch I used is called a front two loop half double crochet, or a modified HDC.
 What that means is that you are inserting your hook into the stitch under the front two loops, instead of the top two loops.
 Have you learned half double crochet yet?
 Need a refresher?

 Here’s what you do.
 After you make any length of chain, in the 3rd chain from the hook, YO (yarn over) and insert your hook into the chain.
 Now YO again and pull the yarn back through the chain space.
 YO one more time and pull through all the three loops on your hook.
 Make this row of HDC across the whole row of chains as a base row.
 Now you are ready to learn the one modification that will change the look of this stitch.
 Watch the video below: